Shady XV

-Shady XV (stylized as SH∀DYXV, pronounced shady fifteen') is a hip hop compilation album performed by various artists of Shady Records.
+Shady XV (stylized as SHⱯDYXV, pronounced "shady fifteen") is a hip hop compilation album performed by various artists of Shady Records.
 The double disc album was released on November 24, 2014, by Shady Records and Interscope Records.
 The album was released in honor of the label's 15th anniversary and as its 15th project (excluding Eminem's solo releases).
 The compilation consists of two discs, the first featuring new material from Shady Records artists such as Slaughterhouse, Bad Meets Evil, D12 and Yelawolf, as well as the label's founder Eminem.
 The second disc includes the label's greatest hits, also featuring former Shady Records members.
 All previous and current members of the label are represented on the album.

 Release and promotion

 On June 3, 2014, Eminem's manager and Shady Records co-founder Paul Rosenberg tweeted "Shady XV".
 On August 23, 2014, during his final stop of The Monster Tour with Rihanna at Detroit, Michigan's Comerica Park, Eminem wore a T-shirt branded "Shady XV".
 On August 25, 2014, he tweeted "Yes it's official... #SHADYXV Black Friday," leading to speculation about a release on Black Friday, which fell on November 28, 2014.
 He also released a 20-second teaser video, featuring images of Eminem and other Shady Records artists.
 On the same day, August 25, a press release was issued on Eminem's official website, announcing that Shady XV, a two-disc compilation featuring a collection of Shady Records' greatest hits on one disc and new material from Eminem, Slaughterhouse, Bad Meets Evil, D12, and Yelawolf on the other, was set to release on November 24, 2014, in the week of Black Friday.

 On October 13, 2014, Eminem posted a video on various social media websites of the artwork, along with the description "Back to basics!
 Here's the cover for #SHADYXV out 11/24."
 The cover depicts a black and red hockey mask under two crossed chainsaws.

 The album was released on disc and as a digital download on November 24, 2014, as the 15th release on the label (excluding Eminem's solo releases) and 15 years after its inception.
 The "greatest hits" disc contains tracks by current Shady Records members, as well as previous members 50 Cent, Obie Trice, Bobby Creekwater, Ca$his and Stat Quo.
 The track list was revealed on October 29, 2014, on the official website.

 A rap cypher by Eminem, Slaughterhouse, and Yelawolf, titled 'SHADY CXVPHER', premiered on Vevo on November 10, 2014, to promote the album.
 On November 18, 2014, Eminem revealed info about the "Lose Yourself" demo version, the last track on the second disc.
 It contains alternate lyrics to the original beat that were recorded but never published.
 Eminem had no memory of this scrapped version until he was recently reminded.